intershop/intershop-pwa/docs/guides/customizations.md

 Reading through the [migrations.md](./migrations.md) and the [CHANGELOG.md](../../CHANGELOG.md) - here especially the 'Breaking Changes' section - should be the first step before any migration.

-The first step for any migration is to add the Intershop PWA GitHub repository as an additional remote.
+The first step for any migration is to add the Intershop PWA GitHub repository as an additional remote if this is not already the case.

 ```
 git remote add intershop https://github.com/intershop/intershop-pwa.git